qkralshrl98/PIDL-Auxetic-Possion/README.md

 Target domain: Cell = 7
 ```

+This scenario evaluates whether the model can predict a larger structural scale that is not included in the source-domain training data.

 ### Proximal Extrapolation Scenario

 ```text
 Source domain: Cell = 1, 3
 Target domain: Cell = 5
 ```

+This scenario evaluates near-range extrapolation performance from smaller cell structures to a moderately larger cell structure.

 ### Extreme Extrapolation Scenario